 OSNR is the ratio of the signal power to the noise power of an optical channel after passing through an optical network.
 It provides an estimate of how badly the noise power has affected the signal power.
 The higher the OSNR, the better it is for the overall system.

 where S is the signal power and N is the noise power, both expressed in watts or milliwatts.

 OSNR values are most important at the receiver because a low OSNR value means that the signal will not be detected by the receiver.
 Typically, OSNR should be greater than 15 dB to 18 dB at the receiver, but this value will depend on many factors like the data rate, required BER etc. OSNR measurement methods are defined in IEC 61282-12 / b-IEC 61280-2-9 standards.

 It can be measured using an Optical Spectrum Analyzer (OSA).
 There are many methods of measuring OSNR, depending on data rates and signal types.
 For 10G communications with ROADM present, in-band method is preferred.

 The image below describes OSNR calculations for single span and N-span networks.

 Q-Factor and BER calculations

-OSNR measurements can be used to calculate Q-factor and BER values using the following formulae:
+OSNR measurements can be used to calculate Q-factor and BER values using the following formula:

 Q-factor indicates the minimum signal-to-noise ratio (SNR) required to obtain a specific BER for a given signal.
 BER is defined as the ratio of number of bits in error to the total number of transmitted bits.
 A low BER value corresponds to high OSNR and Q-factor values.